quantp/claude-code-sourcemap/README.md

 # Claude Code (Research Preview) - 0.2.8 with extracted source maps

-# NOTE: I'm not working on this repo, just posting for educational purposes
+# NOTE: I'm not working on this repo, this is the original source.
+Fork is at https://github.com/dnakov/anon-kode

 ![](https://img.shields.io/badge/Node.js-18%2B-brightgreen?style=flat-square)